 The Yahoo Group is completely invaluable.
 All my questions have been answered here, whether or not I was the one who asked the question.
 Chances are, you aren’t the only one with questions, and others possibly have the same questions as you. — Darby

 Our SWR Yahoo Group is a free, private mailing list for people interested in knowing more about SWR and for those who are already using it.
-You can subscribe to the group simply by signing up on the group’s home web page.
+You can subscribe to the group simply by signing up on the group’s home web page (see link just below).
 When someone has a question, they post it to the group and everyone on the membership list receives the email.
 You can read exchanges between others in the group, ask your own questions, or help others when you have an answer to one of their questions.
 The more who jump in to help and encourage, the better.
 Author Wanda Sanseri, several Endorsed Trainers, and other users of the program answer questions regularly on the Yahoo Group.

 You have to be a member of the group and signed in to access any of our group files or other features.
 Once you’re a member, start in our “Getting Started” folder in the group files for even more help and tips than listed on this web site.

 This yahoo group and the videos on YouTube are immensely helpful for teacher-support.
 When I have a question, I can search the group’s archives or files and get an answer that is thorough and helpful.
 If I don’t find an answer there, I can ask the question and know I will get a well thought out response, even if my question is wacky! — Katie

 We have two different videos to help you along the way, whether you’re looking for an overview, someone to walk you through what SWR is all about, or some training from an SWR Seminar.
 Visit our shop to learn more about these videos.